 But how do we nourish depth?
 What does it mean to be deep?
 Brooks says:

 I think we mean that that person is capable of experiencing large and sonorous emotions, they have a profound spiritual presence … In the realm of emotion they have a web of unconditional love.
 In the realm of intellect, they have a set, permanent philosophy about how life is.
 In the realm of action, they have commitments to projects that can’t be completed in a lifetime.
 In the realm of morality, they have a certain consistency and rigor that’s almost perfect.

 Brooks also thinks deep people tend to be old, and I agree.
 “The things that lead you astray, those things are fast: lust, fear, vanity, gluttony … The things that we admire most—honesty, humility, self-control, courage—those things take some time and they accumulate slowly.”
 He lists Albert Schweitzer, Dorothy Day, Pope Francis, and Mother Teresa as examples of deep people.

 Although I do believe we ought to become deeper people, I object to much of Brooks’ characterization of depth.
 “Large and sonorous emotions” and “spiritual presence” often hinder a life of depth.
 The Stoics and Buddhists believed, roughly, that fervent emotions impede a good life, and no one can accuse either group of being shallow.
 As for spiritual presence, the notion is extraordinarily vague.
 Perhaps Brooks uses the term to describe deep feelings generally.
 I’m not sure.
 But I state unequivocally that strong emotions and religious attachments often fetter personal growth.

-“A set, permanent philosophy” can also be a hinderance to depth.
+“A set, permanent philosophy” can also be a hindrance to depth.
 If this philosophy results from a lifetime of searching and impartial inquiry, then it is a sign of depth.
-But in most cases a set, permanent philosophy is the first one to which the individual was exposed, and that typically signfies shallowness of thought and being.
+But in most cases a set, permanent philosophy is the first one to which the individual was exposed, and that typically signifies shallowness of thought and being.
 Also, an unreflective, permanent acceptance of the first philosophy one encounters often leads to dogmatism.
 And a dogmatic, unreflective person is essentially the opposite of a person of depth.